shxn0/TaskList/README.md

 ```

 #### Uninstall standard equipment ruby
-`If path has been displayed, Ruby has already been installed.`
+`If path has been displayed, Ruby has already been installed, so uninstall it`
 ```
 which ruby
 sudo port uninstall ruby